Datree announces $8M Series A as it joins Y Combinator – TechCrunch

-Datree, the early stage startup building a DevOps policy engine on GitHub, announced an $8 million Series A today.
+Datree, the early-stage startup building a DevOps policy engine on GitHub, announced an $8 million Series A today.
 It also announced it has joined the Y Combinator Winter 20 cohort.

 Blumberg and TLV Partners led the round with participation from Y Combinator .
 The company has now raised $11 million with the $3 million seed round announced in 2018.